 At first glance, the uber-perky, pink outfit-wearing, toy dog-toting protagonist from 2001’s Legally Blonde, Elle Woods, seems a far cry from being a model of modern-day feminism.
 After all, she follows a boy across the country, despite the fact that he’s dumped her because he thinks she isn’t serious enough for him and his political aspirations.
 But upon closer inspection, Elle may be a good example around for girls—and even for boys.

-On Friday July 12, Elle’s special variety of self-empowerment comes to Marin when Legally Blonde the Musical opens at the Novato Theater Company.
+On Friday July 12, Elle’s special variety of self-empowerment comes to Marin when Legally Blonde the Musical by the Marin Musical Theater Company opens at the Novato Playhouse.
 I had an opportunity to sit down with Claudia Shapiro, who plays Elle in the Novato show.
 Shapiro is a Marin native who graduated from Tamalpais High School in 2012 and grew up with a love of musical theater and dance, playing her first role in Hair in elementary school.
 She is an avid collector of theater playbills, one of which is signed by Laura Bell Bundy, who played the original Elle Woods in the version of Legally Blonde the Musical that debuted in San Francisco before heading to Broadway.

 There are a lot of parallels between Shapiro and the Elle Woods character.
 Both are animated, outgoing and high achieving go-getters.
 Both are following men across the country, although Shapiro is legitimately engaged to hers, and isn’t trying to prove anything by doing so.
 Shapiro seriously considered law school after participating in her high school mock trial program.
 The biggest difference between them, actually is that Shapiro is a natural dark brunette who went blonde for the role.